samjulien/blog/_posts/2018-08-22-developing-golang-and-angular-apps-part-1-backend-api.markdown

 Adding features to your application now becomes a lot easier.
 Once you have established a strong fundament in security, you can add different to-do lists for different users.
 Using a third-party security solution like Auth0 is also a great advantage because you can rest assured that this solution will keep your users' personal data safe.
 With a few changes here and there (such as serving your API and static files over HTTPS), you can quite confidently deploy this code to production.

 I hope the first part of this series has been helpful and that it has given some insight on how easy it is to implement Auth0 as a third-party authentication service on Golang.
-In the second part of this series, you will learn how to implement the frontend client of your to-do list with Angular and how to integrate it with your Golang backend API.
+In the second part of this series, [The Front-end - Developing and Securing Angular Apps](https://auth0.com/blog/developing-golang-and-angular-apps-part-2-angular-front-end), you will learn how to implement the frontend client of your to-do list with Angular and how to integrate it with your Golang backend API.

 Stay tuned!